Does the thought of applying for a North Carolina business license make you feel like you’d rather make an appointment with the dentist?

 Here’s why: some industries (particularly those that require work with clients or client properties) can carry a certain amount of risk.
 Business insurance shows that you’re protecting your business from financial claims that may arise from those risks (for instance if an employee accidentally damages a client’s property).

-Plus, if you have employees, you may be required to have a workers compensation policy before being approved for an NC state business license.
+Plus, if you have employees, you may be required to have a NC workers' comp policy before being approved for an NC state business license.

 Don’t let a lack of insurance hold you back from getting your business license.
 Use our free quote comparison tool to check business insurance policies from the nation’s top insurers.